mfgeary/homemade-linked-list-map/README.md

 # homemade-linked-list-map
-Created a map using linked lists to increase understanding of data structures and abstract data types
+I created a map using linked lists to increase understanding of data structures and abstract data types.
+I designed classes for the nodes, an iterator, and a linked list map.
+# Usage
+This code currently contains no driver.
+It was tested using thorough unit tests.